pavelshtanko/cv/resume.md

 A job in highly motivated technical team which solves real world problems as well as the place to share knowledge together with an opportunity to learn as much as possible.
-Prefer the place where the development process allows you to get the feedback as fast as possible.
+Prefer the place where the development process allows you to get the feedback right away.

 ## Experience